Dyslexia during the first years

 As parent to a dyslexic child you can feel powerless.
 First of all, you are a parent.
 It is not your job to teach your child to read and write – it’s the future school and teachers’ job.
 Your job is to be loving and supporting – a bridge to the outside world for your child.
 A good ground rule is to learn in school and practice at home.
 So, what can you and your child practice at home before school?
 And what can you look out for in order to detect dyslexia?

 Discovering dyslexia in your young child before it enters school can be both hard and, once done, create a lot of emotions.
-Here are some symptoms to look out for:
+Here are some symptoms to look out for or you can download a handbook:

 - speech problems, such as pronouncing long words the wrong way or “jumbling” up phrases (for example “hecilopter” instead of “helicopter” or “beddy tear” instead of “teddy bear”)